cityjson/RhinoCityJSON/README.md

 ### Build/Compile locally
 If a certain version is desired that is not available via Food4Rhino or if it is desired to edit the code it is possible to compile the code yourself.
 If working with Visual Studio loading the RhinoCityJSON.sln should automatically resolve most of the issues.
 However, the build output path has to be set to function correctly.
-It is recommended to set this to the Grasshopper component directory path.
+It is recommended to set this to the Grasshopper component directory path, or a subfolder of the Grasshopper component directry path.
 This path can be easily found by opening Grasshopper, going to File->Special Folders->Component Folder.

 ## The GH components